-The Foes FXR 2:1 is a full suspension bicycle!
-It has 6.5" of rear travel, and was designed as an aggressive trail bicycle.
-The Foes FXR 2:1 is not, by any means, a freeride, jumping, or stunt riding frame.
+The Foes the FLY is a full suspension bicycle!
+It has 8" of rear travel, and was designed as an aggressive trail bicycle.
+The Foes theFLY is not, by any means, a freeride, jumping, or stunt riding frame.
 It is made for trail rides that, at one point or another, require the full amount of travel of the shock.
-The FXR 2:1 was made for riders who want to take advantage of longer wheel travel, yet want the lightness for long climbs.
-This is the reason it is designed around a single crown fork.
-Therefore, a single-crown fork between 150 and 180 mm works well with this frame.
+The FLY was made for riders who want to take advantage of longer wheel travel, yet want the lightness for long climbs.
+This is the reason it is designed around a long travel fork.
+Therefore,